pedrocruzlopez/sequence_generator/README.md

 Note that _seqgen_ aims to improve your management of your surrogate keys, and it's designed to small tables for easy models, _seqgen_ should not be used in big tables.

+## Quick details of it's implementation

+Every numeric sequence belongs to a collections of sequences

 ## Getting Started